apache/whimsy/DEPLOYMENT.md

    * `/srv/agenda`
    * `/srv/icla`
    * `/srv/gpg` - this contains the public key ring used to check ICLA signatures
-   * Note that the /srv/mail/* directories will in general be different between hosts This is because the final delivery routes will vary.
+   *  `/srv/mail` - Note that the /srv/mail/* directories will in general be different between hosts This is because the final delivery routes will vary.
-     However, rather than try and merge the files, it is simpler to do a full copy of `/srv/mail`
+     However, rather than try and merge the files, it is simpler to do a full copy.

 Mail server configuration
 -------------------------